What Is Trichomoniasis?

 How Is Trichomoniasis Treated?

-Health care providers treat trichomoniasis with an antibiotic.
+Health care providers treat trichomoniasis with antibiotics .
 All sexual partners from the past 2 months need treatment too, even if they don't have signs of trichomoniasis.

 People can get trichomoniasis again if: